AinzOoalGown-fun/Nsp-XCI-Nca-unpack/README.md

 Remove the official game if you have it in the switch with DBI Install from DBI the game.

+I showed you the 1 method.
+The 2 method is to modify the other nca .tik files ...

 I create group discord to mod Ju t da.ce  ( switch) send me mp. 👻

 Now go mod -_- 👻